Leokayasen/Leokayasen/README.md

 # Hi, I'm Kai 👋

+> [!NOTE]
+> As of 16/12/2025 I am no longer active on GitHub except for pushing security patches to existing public repositories.\
+> For any of my new projects, visit my [Codeberg](https://codeberg.org/Leokayasen).
+>
+> This also applies to any and all projects I own or work on with my team, BitWave Studios.\
+> You can find the org page [here](https://codeberg.org/BitWave).

 I'm a Java and Web developer who builds reliable, maintainable, and user-friendly applications.
 I enjoy solving problems, learning new technologies, and contributing to open source.

 - - -